Eterna Global Solutions

 Dies • jigs • fixtures • programs saved • quality plan finalised

-With the FAI approved, the production process is locked down.
-All tooling, programs, and documentation are finalised and placed under revision control.
+With the FAI approved, the production process is locked down under revision control.

 Pilot batch & production release

-Small production run • process validated • full batch authorised
+Small run validates process • full batch authorised

-For complex products or large-volume programs, a pilot batch (typically 5–20 units) validates the complete production process at near-production speed before full batch commitment.
+For complex products or larger programs, a pilot batch validates the complete process at near-production pace.

-Prototypes are formed on our CNC press brakes and welded on the same stations used for production — ensuring that prototype bend accuracy and weld quality are directly representative of what you will receive in batch production.
+Prototypes are formed on CNC press brakes and welded on the same stations used for production — ensuring prototype output represents batch reality.

-Prototypes can be finished to full production standard — powder coated, assembled with hardware, electrically integrated, and IP tested — so you evaluate a truly finished product, not a raw metal approximation.
+Prototypes can be finished to full production standard — powder coated, assembled, integrated, and IP tested — so you evaluate a true final product.

-Because prototyping uses tooling-free processes (laser cutting + standard press-brake tooling), design iterations are fast and low-cost.
+Because prototyping uses tooling-free processes (laser cutting + standard press-brake tooling), iterations are fast and low-cost.

-Dimensional inspection report: Every dimensioned feature on your drawing is measured using calibrated instruments (vernier calipers, micrometers, height gauges, CMM where required).
+Dimensional inspection report: Every dimensioned feature on your drawing is measured using calibrated instruments.
 Each measurement is recorded with nominal value, tolerance, actual value, and pass/fail result.

-Visual inspection: Weld quality, powder coat finish (colour, texture, DFT, adhesion), hardware insertion (flush, perpendicularity), and overall cosmetic quality documented with photographs.
+Visual inspection: Weld quality, powder coat finish (colour, texture, DFT, adhesion), hardware insertion, and cosmetic quality documented with photographs.

-Functional checks: Door operation, lock engagement, latch depth, rail spacing (EIA-310-E verification for 19″ racks), gasket compression, cable gland torque — all functional requirements tested and recorded.
+Functional checks: Door operation, lock engagement, latch depth, rail spacing (EIA-310-E check for 19″), gasket compression, cable gland torque where applicable.

-Material and process records: Material test certificate, powder coat DFT readings, adhesion test (ISO 2409), bend test (ISO 1519), and IP test result (IEC 60529) where applicable — all bundled with the FAI report.
+Material and process records: Material certificate, powder coat DFT readings, adhesion test (ISO 2409), bend test (ISO 1519), and IP test (IEC 60529) where applicable.

 Import localisation

-You currently import an enclosure (from China, Turkey, Europe, etc.) and want to manufacture it domestically in India for cost, lead time, or supply chain resilience.
-We reverse-engineer or adapt the existing design for local materials and processes, build a prototype, compare it to the imported original, and qualify production through FAI.
-Common for telecom operators and data centre companies localising their enclosure supply chain.
+You currently import an enclosure and want to manufacture it domestically for cost, lead-time, or supply-chain resilience.
+We adapt the design for local materials/processes and qualify through FAI.

-You have an existing product in production but want to redesign it — to reduce cost, improve performance, accommodate a new equipment platform, or address field issues.
-Our DFM engineering team reviews the current design for cost-reduction opportunities (material rationalisation, part consolidation, process simplification), prototypes the revised design, and qualifies it through FAI before cutting over production.
+You have an existing product in production but want to redesign it to reduce cost, improve performance, or accommodate new equipment.
+Our style="color:var(--egs3-gold) !important; text-decoration:underline !important;">DFM engineering team supports redesign, prototyping, and FAI qualification.

 Production transfer / vendor qualification